sfc-gh-vtimofeenko/sfguide-data-engineering-with-snowpark-scala/README.md

 ```

 ## Lab Steps (Part 2)
-- Follow the SQL instructions in `sql/08_orchestrate_jobs.sql` to configure and execute tasks for Java stored procedures
+8. Follow the SQL instructions in `sql/08_orchestrate_jobs.sql` to configure and execute tasks that will trigger the Java stored procedures.
+These procedures will populate the `orders` and `daily_city_metrics` tables.
-- Follow the SQL instructions in `sql/09_process_incrementally.sql` to load additional data for incremental processing
+9. Follow the SQL instructions in `sql/09_process_incrementally.sql` to load additional data for incremental processing
-- Follow the SQL instructions in `sql/11_teardown.sql` to remove assets related to this lab from your Snowflake account.
+10. Follow the SQL instructions in `sql/10_teardown.sql` to remove assets related to this lab from your Snowflake account.

 ## Advanced